Kareena Kapoor Khan: Stage performances, radio and television presenting

-Public image and character
+Public image

 Known for her nonchalant relationship with the media, Kapoor has gained a reputation for discussing her private life with no reservations.
 As a child she regularly attended award ceremonies and events with her family, and would also accompany Karisma on-set during filming.
 In an interview with Filmfare, she explained that growing up in a film family helped her develop a sense of professionalism and dedication towards her craft.
-Kapoor's private life has been the subject of media attention in India, with frequent press coverage of her weight and relationship with actor Saif Ali Khan.
-The couple—dubbed "Saifeena" by the entertainment media—has been one of the country's most-reported celebrity stories since 2007, and Kapoor gave birth to their sons in 2016 and 2021, respectively.
+Kapoor's private life has been the subject of media attention in India, with frequent press coverage of her weight and of her relationship with actor Saif Ali Khan.
+The couple—dubbed "Saifeena" by the entertainment media—has been one of the country's most-reported celebrity stories since 2007, and Kapoor Khan gave birth to their sons in 2016 and 2021.

-While a segment of the press has described Kapoor as friendly and extremely close to her family, others have criticised her for being arrogant and vain—an image she gained in the wake of her superficial character, Poo, in Kabhi Khushi Kabhie Gham...
-(2001).
+While a segment of the press has described Kapoor as friendly and extremely close to her family, others have criticised her for being arrogant and vain—an image she gained in the wake of her superficial character, Poo, in Kabhi Khushi Kabhie Gham (2001).
 She subsequently featured in films portraying similar characters, and this further established her off- and on-screen personae.
 Before the release of Chameli (2004), in which she played a sex worker, Kapoor stated that "there is a certain image that people identify you with [and] [i]t always follows you whichever role you play.
 I am trying to transgress this image and become more screen-friendly than image-friendly."
 Chameli helped Kapoor reinvent her on-screen persona, and she later explained that her honesty and openness was often perceived by the media as arrogance.

 Kapoor is also known for her assertive and moody nature, and her outspoken views and independence have been singled out for making major contributions to her career.
 In an early interview, she confessed to being an introvert yet blunt, reasoning: "Total faith and complete belief in myself is my attitude towards life, films and virtually everything else.
 I am all about doing what I feel is right.
 It is not easy to pin me down as I can be a bundle of contradictions."
-Journalist Subhash K. Jha explained that while this approach has sometimes been at the cost of professional opportunities, it "makes her such a favourite among the generation that believes in self regard being the highest form of creativity [...]
-She lives for the moment and crams all her intensity into it, not sparing a single thought for what is gone and what is waiting around the corner."
+Journalist Subhash K. Jha explained that while this approach has sometimes cost her professionally and made her lose out significant projects, it has made her "a favourite among the generation that believes in self-regard being the highest form of creativity".
 Meanwhile, Anu Ahuja suggested that Kapoor's demeanour is an act; she is "cold and unapproachable so that no one will act funny with her".